dataiku/dss-plugin-timeseries-forecast-legacy/README.md

 ### Forecasts by Entity

-If you want run the recipes to get multiple forecast models per entity (e.g. per product or store), you will need partitioning.
+If you want to run the recipes to get multiple forecast models per entity (e.g. per product or store), you will need partitioning.
 That requires to have all datasets partitioned by 1 dimension for the category, using the [discrete dimension](https://doc.dataiku.com/dss/latest/partitions/identifiers.html#discrete-dimension-identifiers) feature in Dataiku.
 If the input data is not partitioned, you can use a Sync recipe to repartition it, as explained in [this article](https://www.dataiku.com/learn/guide/other/partitioning/partitioning-redispatch.html).

 ### Combination of Forecast and Machine Learning